vitaly-t/spex/docs/code/page.md

 </ul>
 <p>The function is called with the same <code>this</code> context as the calling method.</p>
 <p>It can optionally return a promise object, if notifications are handled asynchronously.
-And if a promise is returned, the method will not request the next page from the <code>source</code>
+And if a promise is returned, the method will not request another page from the <code>source</code>
 function until the promise has been resolved.</p>
 <p>If the function throws an error or returns a promise that rejects, the sequence terminates,
 and the method rejects with object <code>{index, error, dest}</code>:</p>